rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  miners, bloodthirsty and ready to compete, and the cycle repeats, forever.
 Unlike saving in Bitcoin, mining is a high time preference, high risk game.

+## Issuance or Ordering?

+Mining is the issuance of Bitcoin.
+Mining is also the ordering of blocks of transactions.

 !!! warning "work in progress"